The Dark Side of Recognition: Unintended Consequences of Praise

 Potential Pitfalls Related to Employee Recognition

-Many executives are often surprised to learn that, if they’re not careful, employee recognition programs can lead to unintended challenges down the road.
+Many executives are often surprised to learn that, if they're not careful, employee reward programs can lead to unintended challenges down the road.
 After all, what could go wrong with a company-wide program designed to appreciate employees?

 -